8 Ways Sports Helps Students Live Up To Their Potential

 Good players inspire themselves, great players inspire others.

-It teaches one the important lessons of perseverance, determination and hard work.
-It also instills a sense of sportsmanship in individuals which is essential in order for them to learn how to deal with both winning and losing.
-They carry these lessons along with them as they grow up into other parts of their lives.
+Sports teach kids some of the important life lessons in the form of perseverance, determination and hard work.
+They also instill a sense of sportsmanship in individuals which is essential in order for them to learn how to deal with both winning and losing.
+They carry these lessons with them throughout their lives and learn to apply them to other spheres.

-Sports do not build character.
-They reveal it.
+Sports does not build character.
+It reveals it.

 One great thing (amongst many) about sports is that it teaches discipline in a way unlike any other.
 It makes individuals understand the value of sticking to a routine, punctuality, eating right and treating your body with respect.
 It also instills discipline in people through the process of rewarding them for the efforts that they make over a period of time.
 In this way, sports makes discipline and consistency a way of life.

 Sports is proven to be a major contributing factor in improving the overall performance of students in academics.
 This should come as no surprise considering how a stimulating activity like running around can get all the right juices flowing.
 Exercising, moreover, releases great feel-good hormones like dopamine, not to mention the several endorphins that interact with your brain and trigger positive changes in the body as well as the mind.
 It is thus imperative that sports must must be included in educational curriculum so as to build fitter, stronger and better rounded individuals for the future.

 With the right curriculum, kids will be smarter and better able to take on the world outside.
 Hence, sports as well as other extracurricular activities must be given their due importance in schools and institutions starting today.
 Thank you for reading.
 If you liked this post, take a few minutes to check out Classcard.